CartoDB/carto.js/doc/api_methods.md

 #### Example

 The following example displays how to enable infowindow interactivity with the "click" action.
+This is the default for infowindows.

 {% highlight html %}
  cartodb.vis.Vis.addInfowindow(map, sublayer, ['cartodb_id', 'lat', 'lon', 'name'],{